yellowmessenger/documentation/docs/platform_concepts/marketplacetemplates/intro.md

 1. Learn how to **export flows** from one bot to another, [click here](https://docs.yellow.ai/docs/platform_concepts/studio/build/journeys#6-export-flow-from-one-bot-to-another)
 2. Learn to **debug the flows** in the template you imported, [click here](https://docs.yellow.ai/docs/platform_concepts/studio/test-and-publish-bot/debug-flow).
-3. Learn how to **publish the changes** after customizing your bot. [click here](https://docs.yellow.ai/docs/platform_concepts/studio/test-and-publish-bot/modes).
+3. Learn how to **publish the changes** after customizing your bot, [click here](https://docs.yellow.ai/docs/platform_concepts/studio/test-and-publish-bot/modes).
 :::